 Galactic aberration (GA) is a small effect in proper motion of about 5 μ as/yr already noticeable in VLBI and other highly-accurate astrometric observations.
 However accounting for this effect during data processing faces difficulty caused by the uncertainty in the GA constant $A = R_0 \Omega_0^2/c$, where R_0 is the Galactocentric distance of the Sun, Ω_0 is the angular velocity of circular rotation of the Sun around the Galactic center, c is speed of light.
 The value of the GA constant can be derived either using the stellar astronomy methods or VLBI observations of the extragalactic radio sources.
 It seems that the former provide more accurate results, while the latter are still somewhat contradictory.
-So, we use the results of the observations of Galactic objects to improve A. Our previous estimate of the GA constant (Malkin 2011) yields the values of $R_0 = 8.2 \text{ kpc}$, $\Omega_0 = 29.5 \text{ km s}^{-1} \text{ kpc}^{-1}$, and $A = 5.02 \mu \text{as/yr}$.
+So, we use the results of the observations of Galactic objects to improve A. Our previous estimate of the GA constant (Malkin 2011) yields the values $R_0 = 8.2 \text{ kpc}, \Omega_0 = 29.5 \text{ km s}^{-1} \text{ kpc}^{-1}, A = 5.02 \mu \text{as/yr}$.
 This work is performed to check and improve if necessary this estimate taking into account more recent measurements of the Galactic rotation parameters.

-2. DERIVING THE BEST VALUE OF THE GA CONSTANT
+2. DERIVING OF THE BEST VALUE OF THE GA CONSTANT

 In this work, we have used 35 R_0 measurements and 30 Ω_0 measurements made during last 10 years.
-They are listed in Table 1.
+They are listed in Tables 1 and 2.
 We consider the results obtained during last 5 years as the most reliable, especially for R_0 estimates, for which the direct methods, such as measurements of the parallax or stellar orbits around the massive black hole, become routine starting from 2008.
 So, the results published in 2008-2013 were used to derive the final estimate of the GA constant.
 The results of 2003-2007 were processed for control of its stability.

 We have applied several statistical techniques mostly used in physics and metrology to these data, as described in Malkin (2012, 2013).
-Results of computation are presented in Table 2.
+Results of computation are presented in Table 3.
 The first line corresponds to the best current estimates of the GA constant, in our opinion.
-The second result obtained by using only direct R_0 measurements is practically the same.
+The second result obtained using direct R_0 measurements only is practically the same.
 It shows that the results of the direct determinations of R_0 does not substantially differ (in average) from other estimates.
-The results obtained with all measurements of the Galactic rotation parameters made during last 10 years are given in the third line.
+The results obtained with all the measurements of the Galactic rotation parameters made during last 10 years are given in the third line.
 We think it is less reliable than the first two ones.
-However, it allows one to get an impression about the stability of the GA constant in time.
+However, it allows us to get an impression about the stability of the GA constant in time.

-For comparison, the standard weighted mean estimate yields for the main variant corresponding to the first line of Table 2 (data interval of 2008-2013, all R_0 measurements) $R_0 = 8.03 \pm 0.06$ kpc, $\Omega_0 = 29.23 \pm 0.19$ km s-1 kpc-1, $A = 4.83 \pm 0.07$ μ as/yr.
+For comparison, using the standard weighted mean estimate, we have got for the main variant for the data interval 2008-2013 and using all R_0 measurements (i.e. corresponding to the first line of Table 3): $R_0 = 8.14 \pm 0.08$ kpc, $\Omega_0 = 29.22 \pm 0.20$ km s-1 kpc-1, $A = 4.89 \pm 0.08 \ \mu as/yr$.
 Precision of these estimates seems to be too optimistic.
-Using combined estimate of different statistical techniques as suggested by Malkin (2012) provides more reliable A estimate with a realistic uncertainty.
-Further analysis has shown that error in Ω_0 prevails in the A error.
+Using combined value from different statistical techniques as suggested by Malkin (2012) provides more reliable A estimate with realistic uncertainty.

+More detailed analysis has shown that the error in Ω_0 prevails in the A error.
 Besides, published Ω_0 results are not statistically consistent, unlike R_0 measurements.
 So, more attention is needed to compute the best estimate of Ω_0 .